MathWorks-Teaching-Resources/Computer-Vision-Basics/README.md

 ## Products

 MATLAB® is used throughout.
-Tools from the Image Processing Toolbox™, Computer Vision Toolbox™, and Statistics and Machine Learning Toolbox™ are used frequently as well.
+Tools from the Image Processing Toolbox™, Computer Vision Toolbox™, Signal Processing Toolbox™ and Statistics and Machine Learning Toolbox™ are used frequently as well.

 <a id="H_E8C62B23"></a>